TheTypeSet/recipes/soups/ukrainian-borscht.md

 17. Remove from heat
 18. In a separate bowl, whisk 0.5 cup of sour cream with 2 cups liquid from the soup
 19. Stir soup-cream mixture back into the pot
-20. Add sour cream to taste
+20. Add sour cream to taste when serving
 21. Serve with buttered rye bread for dipping

 # Options: